 If you are getting an error that says "This application has been authorized" when attempting to log into any of the SketchUp websites (forums, 3DWarehouse, Extension Warehouse), most likely the solution is to change your internet browser's security settings to allow cookies from 3rd party websites.

-SketchUp now has three different Extension policies you can select that affect what extensions can and cannot be loaded when SketchUp starts.
-Starting with SketchUp 2016, Registered Extension Developers can claim their software by signing it digitally, saying “I made this”, but in a secure coded format.
+SketchUp has Extension policies you can select which will affect what extensions can and cannot be loaded when SketchUp starts.
+Registered Extension Developers can claim their software by signing it digitally, saying "I made this", but in a secure coded format.
 Everyone should download the most recent version of any extension they use from the Extension Warehouse, the author, or the original trusted download source.
-You might contact the author of any extensions that are not digitally signed and ask them to look into this new feature.

 You may see this error when interacting with 3D Warehouse or Extension Warehouse from inside SketchUp.
 To resolve this issue, please follow these steps: